 The Center for Accessibility and Disability Resources:

 - Recognizes disability through the framework of equity and inclusion.
 This prioritizes the destigmatization of the image of disability and promotes disability initiatives on Saint Louis University’s campus.

 - Sees disability as holistic, encompassing the mind, the body, and the spirit.
 We consider all facets of well-being when meeting with students and determining appropriate and reasonable accommodations.

 - Exists as a resource for the SLU community as an educational and supportive platform to ensure equitable student experiences are present in all areas of student life on campus.

-- Validates students in their navigation of disability identity and their right to an accessible campus.
+- Validates students in navigating disability identity and their right to an accessible campus.

 - Strives to empower students by encouraging a sense of belonging within the disability community and guiding students to self-advocate and invest in their success.